tom-halpin/pe-dojo-book/content/002h-brainstorming-ideas.md

 ## Product Engineering - Brainstorming Ideas

-**P**ennyworth, pleased with the progress the team are making, is keen to keep the momentum going.
+**P**ennyworth is pleased with the progress the team are making, he is keen to keep the momentum going.

 He arranges a brainstorming session to generate as many ideas or solutions as possible to support their goal: the Introduction of Product Engineering into the Universal Imports Group.

 ![](assets/team-brainstorming.png)

 The session is facilitated by **M**iyagi.
-Before starting the session, **M**iyagi reminds the team that:
+Before starting the session **M**iyagi reminds the team that:

 - Everyone should feel free to contribute any and all ideas to the session.

-- There is no such thing as a bad or a silly idea, within reason.
+- There is no such thing as a bad or a silly idea.

 - Everyone is free to build upon the ideas of others.